 We are Experts in Residential & Commercial Red Tag Gas Appliance Clearance Services.

-Red Tag Warnings: Ensuring Safety and Compliance for Gas Appliances in Toronto & GTA Ontario.
+Red Tag Warnings: Ensuring Safety and Compliance for Gas Appliances.

 At Commodore Group, we understand the importance of gas appliance safety and compliance.
 When it comes to gas appliances in residential and commercial properties, receiving a Red Tag Warning from gas utility providers like Enbridge or Licensed Gas Fitter Technicians can be a serious matter.
 A Red Tag Warning is issued when a gas appliance is deemed unsafe to operate, posing risks such as Carbon Monoxide (CO) leaks.

 Red Tag Types: Differentiating Severity

 Red Tag Warnings come in two types: Type A and Type B, each indicating a different level of urgency and severity.

 Type A Red Tag: Immediate Hazard